kbase/kb_sdk/doc/Developer_deployment.md

 ## Preparing a new module

 For now, we are using the develop branch.
 Very soon we will merge to the master branch.
+You need to export your JAVA_HOME environment variable correctly (the location depends on which JDK you're using).

     git clone https://github.com/kbase/kb_sdk
     git clone https://github.com/kbase/jars